talhatanveer/task-alerter/README.md

 # Task Alerter
 A hobby project to manage chores for my fraternity.
-Sends alerts via text message and includes some basic endpoints for pulling informaton from the csv file (e.g. you can build a shortcut to get a chore with ioS Shortcuts).
+Sends alerts via text message and includes some basic endpoints for pulling informaton from a remote csv file (e.g. you can build a shortcut to get a chore with ioS Shortcuts).
 Uses a remotely hosted CSV file as its database (e.g. Google Sheets).

 ## Environment Variables